rth2/rth2/README.md

 - 👋 Hi, I’m @rth2 (Robert)

-- 👀 I’m interested in coding and design.
-Game development was my initial inspiration.

-- 🌱 I’m currently learning game development using Unity.
-I am also working on design analysis off of github.

-- 💞️ I’m looking to collaborate in small roles for design or code.
-The emphasis would be something that I can use as part of a portfolio.
-My goal would be to take this experience and leverage it into paid work down the line, with other companies or with the other collaborators.
+- 👀 I’m interested in Game Development!
+Coding and design are my forte!
+Currently I am using Unity and C#, but I have worked pretty extensively in C++/C in the past and dabbled in other languages for projects(like Python, CSS, HTML5...).

+- 🌱 I am expanding interests by working on my first shippable title while continueing to earn Unity certificates through GameDev TV online courses!

+- 💞️ I love to collaborate and am looking for permanent or freelance (long or short term) employment!

-- 📫 How to reach me : I will fill this out with a website at some point.
+- 📫 How to reach me : website: https://www.robertheslin.com/
+                       email: robert.heslin.2@gmail.com

 <!---
 rth2/rth2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.